fireatzhwiki/emlvirus.github.io/personalbase/homepage.md

 ## [萨满喵喵 ヽ(￣ω￣(￣ω￣〃)](https://emlvirus.github.io/)

-This collect my personal knowledge.
+This collects my personal knowledge.

 ## FAQs

-#### Why is here?
+#### Why here?

 The first reason is to relieve my brain from memorizing many things.
-Then, maybe, epectation to correction?o\(\*^▽^\*\)┛
+Then, maybe, expectation to be corrected?o\(\*^▽^\*\)┛

 #### What's in this base?

-There is knowledge I known in all fields, aka bascially a memorandum.
+Here is knowledge I learnt in all fields, aka a memorandum.

 ## Table of Contents